 - Height: Eyes level with top of seat

-*As this seat is still rear facing, you baby may move up into it at 9kg/20lbs, providing they can sit unaided and that they safely fit in the harness.
+*As this seat is still rear facing, you baby may move up into it at 9kg/20lbs, providing they can sit unaided and that they are tall enough to fit in the harness.

 Will your seat move between vehicles?
-If so, be sure to purchase a second set of tether straps to leave fitted in each car to save fitting time!
+If so, be sure to purchase a second pair of tether straps to leave one set fitted in each car to save fitting time!

 FOOT PROP WARNING

 Some child seats are fitted with a supporting leg.
-Do not use this type of seat if there is a storage compartment or any other obstructions in the foot well, unless it's approved for such use.
+Do not use this type of seat if there is a storage compartment in the foot well, unless it's approved for such use.